nscherf/Machine-learning-lectures/slides-new.md

 ## Beyond (un)supervised

-- semi-supervised learning
+- Semi-supervised learning:
-	- sparse labelling of dataset
+	- sparse labelling of dataset.
-- multi-instance learning
+- Multi-instance learning
-	- only known if a collection contains example of class or not
+	- only known if a collection contains example of class or not.
-	- individual members not labeled

 ---

 ## Reinforcement Learning

-- learning successful behavioural strategies from occasional rewards
+- Learning successful behavioural strategies from occasional rewards.

 ----